klehmann/domino-jna/README.md

 This project is not done yet, this is just the beginning.
 Here are some of the things that we plan to do:

-* write blog entries explaining the API internals
+* write [blog entries](http://blog.mindoo.com) explaining the API internals
-* add the API to an XPages Extension Library plugin for easier comsumption from XPages applications
+* add the API to an XPages Extension Library plugin for easier consumption from XPages applications
 * add more API methods, e.g. NSFSearch is high on the list
 * write more testcases
 * add more syntactical sugar, hide complexity